-As of January 31, 2020 and 2019, the amount of unrecognized tax benefits related to continuing operations was \$1.8 billion and \$1.3 billion, respectively.
-The amount of unrecognized tax benefits that would affect the Company's effective income tax rate was \$1.6 billion and \$1.1 billion as of January 31, 2020 and 2019, respectively.
+As of January 31, 2021 and 2020, the amount of gross unrecognized tax benefits related to continuing operations was \$3.1 billion and \$1.8 billion, respectively.
+The amount of unrecognized tax benefits that would affect the Company's effective income tax rate was \$1.7 billion and \$1.6 billion as of January 31, 2021 and 2020, respectively.

-A reconciliation of unrecognized tax benefits from continuing operations is as follows:
+A reconciliation of gross unrecognized tax benefits from continuing operations is as follows: